ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 5. Enter "www" in the name text-box.

-6. Type your default CodeCapsules web-application URL under "Hostname" (you can find this in the "Overview" tab in your web-applications Capsule).
+6. Type your default Code Capsules web-application URL under "Hostname" (you can find this in the "Overview" tab in your web-applications Capsule).
 	![image2](images/image2.png)

 7. Click create.